cub03/Netflix_Userbase/README.md

 The total number of users is 2448.
 The total monthly subscriptions is 25,150.

-The country that generated the hightest revenue is Spain with a revenue of $5,597 followed by Unitesd State and Canada.
+The country that generated the hightest revenue is Spain with a revenue of $5,597 followed by United States and Canada.
 Also, Spain has the highest number of users.
 Though Spain has the highest number of users, it did not generate the highest total monthly subscriptions.
 United states had the highest monthly susbcriptions while Italy generated the least.
+There isn't a lot of differenece in the revenue generated from France, Uk, Australia, Brazil, Germany, Italy and Mexico

 The subscription type that accounted for the highest revenue of $12,248 is Basic type.It accounts for almost 40% of the total revenue.
 The standard type generated the least revenue.